thomasvf/generalization-pc/README.md

 ## Dataset
-A link to download the processed dataset used will be added yet.
+A link to download the processed dataset used will be added later.

 ## Usage
 To run the experiments, first create a new conda environment with the necessary packages.